Clients often ask me, “What if the witness doesn’t show up at the preliminary hearing? Will the case get thrown out? Will the charges be dismissed?”

-A Preliminary Hearing is one of the first steps in the criminal justice process and must be scheduled within fourteen days after arrest.
-A Preliminary Hearing is supposed to be a safeguard of Due Process.
+A preliminary hearing is one of the first steps in the criminal justice process and must be scheduled within 14 days after arrest of the defendant.
+A preliminary hearing is in place to safeguard the due process that every American citizen is entitled to.
 Its purpose is to ensure that there is probable cause for the arrest and that there is enough evidence for the charge to proceed to trial.
-The Preliminary Hearing is an adversarial process.
-A Defendant is permitted to confront their accused, cross-examine the eye witness, and make argument regarding the sufficiency of the evidence and the proper grading of the charges.
-Your charges can be downgraded or entirely dismissed at a Preliminary Hearing with the assistance of a skillful lawyer and proper questioning.

-Yes, you have a better chance now, than ever before, to win your case at Preliminary Hearing when the witness fails to appear.
-However, the inquiry is not whether or not the witness appears, but whether or not the Commonwealth has sufficient competent evidence to put on their case.
-Often, if the eyewitness does not appear for Court the Commonwealth lacks such evidence.
-Previously in Pennsylvania, it has been unclear whether or not a Defendant can be held over for Court based solely on hearsay evidence.
+Previously in Pennsylvania, it has been unclear whether or not a defendant can be held over for court based solely on hearsay evidence.
 It has been a very specific inquiry, that varies between jurisdictions.
-However, on July 21, 2020, the Pennsylvania Supreme Court has given a clear definitive answer: Hearsay evidence alone is insufficient to establish a case at a Preliminary Hearing.
+However, on July 21, 2020, the Pennsylvania Supreme Court has given a clear definitive answer: Hearsay evidence alone is insufficient to establish a case at a preliminary hearing.

 In Commonwealth v.
 McClelland, 179 A.3d 2 (Pa.
 2018), the Pennsylvania Supreme Court accepted review of the following issue: